NEXST-TOOL/nexst/README.md

     `cd shell/software/build/xdma_drv && sudo insmod xdma.ko`

     If successful, a series of `/dev/xdma<N>*` devices will be created (`<N>` is an assigned number), and detailed log can be viewed in `sudo dmesg`.

+- Open minicom to setup a console as the XiangShan terminal.
+    Please launch `sudo minicom -s /dev/xdma0_ttyUL0` to configure the terminal as 115200n8

 - Load images & run.